Tripunithura Krishnadas: Awards and recognitions

-Krishnadas is the recipient of Kerala Sangeetha Nataka Academy award in the year of 1992 for the best edaykkya artist in the state.
+Krishnadas was the recipient of Kerala Sangeetha Nataka Academy award in the year 1992 for the best edaykkya artist in the state.
 He is also recipient of Junior fellowship from the Government of India in the year 1996.

-He has been associated with the Doordarshan and Akashavani through various programmes for over 30 years; he is a "Grade A" Edaykkya artist in Doordarshan and Akashavani.
+He has been associated with Doordarshan and Akashavani through various programmes for over 30 years.
+He is a "Grade A" Edaykkya artist in Doordarshan and Akashavani.

 Krishnadas has rendered edaykkya recital as a solo as well as an accompanying instrument in 3000+ cassettes and over 60 Malayalam films, a unique achievement among the contemporary edaykkya artists.

 He is a regular participant of International Music festival at Paris, held every summer along with being honoured as a senior edaykkya artist to participate in the Annual Chembai Music Festival (also called Chembai Sangeetholsavam) held every Nov–Dec in the holy shrine of Guruvayoor every year.

 In January 2011, the Govt of Kerala conferred him with the highest accolade for an instrument artist at the state level "Pallavur Appu Marar Award", for the excellence in the field of development of Edaykka and Chenda.

 In Autumn 2011, the Kanchi Ashram of Sree Sankaracharya recognised his talent by giving him the title of Aasthana Vidwan, (presiding artist).

 The Rotary club of Kochi honoured him with the Vocational Excellence award in October 2012.

 His most notable rendition is in the 1993 Malayalam super hit Devasuram where in Oduvil Unnikrishnan plays the instrument and sing a song to the ailing hero.
 The original score was sung by M. G. Radhakrishnan, famous music director of Kerala, with Krishnadas playing edaykkya, eloquently as always, which made Krishndas very popular in the Kerala film industry and brought him huge accolade.
 This is still regarded as a masterpiece among the music fraternity in the Malayalam film industry.

 Some of the notable films in which Krishnadas rendered his Scores of edaykkya: